openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 where:

-  - resumption_pks_length is by default, at least, the key_length (length of the encryption key of the EDHOC AEAD algorithm of the selected cipher suite) of the session in which the EDHOC_Exporter is called.
+  - resumption_psk_length is by default, at least, the key_length (length of the encryption key of the EDHOC AEAD algorithm of the selected cipher suite) of the session in which the EDHOC_Exporter is called.
   - id_cred_psk_length is by default 2.

 A peer that has successfully completed an EDHOC session, regardless of the used authentication method, MUST generate a resumption key to use for the next resumption in the present "session series", as long as it supports PSK resumption.